Greatest Seafood Dish: Flying Fish and Cou Cou from Barbados

 Often, cou cou is served in the traditional way, which is by forming it into an oval shape, using an enamel bowl.
 Or, if you want to be really authentic, you’d use a calabash shell, from the fruit of a tree found growing in the wild in the tropics and America.
 Cou cou can also be made from other ingredients, like breadfruit, yams or green bananas.

-Flying Fish and Cou cou Recipe
+Flying Fish and Cou Cou Recipe

 Traditionally, Bajan people cook up this recipe on Fridays or Saturdays, but of course if you learn to make your own you can serve it up whenever you wish!
 Impress your friends and family with this delicious taste of the tropics.
 Here’s how to make it.